codam-coding-college/codam-web-greeter/README.md

 ## Installation

 > Caution: make sure you know how to restore your system if something goes wrong.
-This theme is made specifically for Codam and if it doesn't work elsewhere, you're on your own.
+This theme is made specifically for Codam and might not always work as intended in other 42 schools, let alone different environments.
+For 42 schools, it is recommended to install this theme using the [provided Ansible role](https://github.com/codam-coding-college/ansible-codam-web-greeter) on ansiblecluster.

 1. Install dependencies:
 ```bash